vlucas/hyperspan-website/README.md

+# Hyperspan

+> [!NOTE] > **Hyperspan is still in the early stages of development, your feedback is appreciated.**

-# Hyperspan.
-Simple.
+## Simple.
 Server.
 Streaming.

-> [!NOTE] > **Hyperspan is still in the early stages of development, your feedback is appreciated.**

-Hyperspan is a server-oriented framework built with [Bun](https://bun.sh) that is focused on simplicity and ease of use.
+Hyperspan is a dynamic server-oriented framework built with TypeScript, [Hono](https://hono.dev), and [Bun](https://bun.sh).
+Hyperspan is focused on performance, simplicity, and ease of use.

-No JSX.
-No Virtual DOM.
-No hydration time.
-No nonsense.
-Just blazing fast HTML strings with full streaming support.
+Hyperspan bridges the gap between older server-only frameworks like Express with EJS templates that made client-side interactivity hard, and full React frameworks that make server-only work hard and ship everything to the client by default.
+Hyperspan is server first, but also allows embedded Preact dynamic islands for modern client interactivity.

 ## Who Is Hyperspan For?